idofl/identity-platform-examples/README.md

-# Sample web app to authenticate Firestore users with Identity Platform
+# Sample web app to authenticate Firestore end users with Identity Platform

 Pre-reqs : See the tutorial that accompanies the code example at
 [LINK_OF_THE_PUBLISHED_TUTORIAL_DOC_ONCE_AVAILABLE]: